 Glasgow Walking Tours

-- For music fans, the Music Mile Walking Tour offers a great overview of the Glasgow music scene over 2 hours – all genres.
+- For music fans, the Music Mile Walking Tour offers a great way to learn about the Glasgow music scene over 2 hours – all genres.

-2. The Glasgow City Centre Walking Tour departs at 1030 and 2 pm everyday.
-The tour is run by locals and takes you to all the key sites in the centre of the city.
-The tour covers Glasgow cathedral and necropolis, Glasgow Green, the Clyde and much more.
-This is a great value tour that gives you the key highlights of the city.
+2. The Glasgow City Centre Walking Tour departs at 1030 and 2 pm every day.
+This walking tour is run by locals and takes you to all the key sites in the centre of the city.

-3. For a slightly different type of tour, this one is run by Tennent’s Brewery.
-It takes you to some of the key Glasgow city centre sites and then on to the Wellpark Brewery, Scotland’s oldest still working brewery, where you will enjoy a free pint!
+3. If you like different day tours, try one run by Tennent’s Brewery.
+You’ll see some of the key things to do in Glasgow centre and then on to the Wellpark Brewery, Scotland’s oldest still working brewery, where you will enjoy a free pint.

-5. Whisky lovers can combine exploring the city centre and walking with some tastings on the Glasgow City Centre Whisky Tour.
+5. Whiskey lovers can combine things to do in Glasgow UK with some tastings on the Glasgow City Centre Whisky Tour.
 The Whisky tour covers four different bars and everything you have ever wanted to know about Scottish Whisky.

 Free Walking Tour Glasgow

-6. The Glasgow Gander currently offers a free walking tour that takes place Wednesday to Saturday (1030am and second tour on Thursdays, Saturdays and Sundays at 2pm) and covers the city centre.
+6. So when it comes to free things to do in Glasgow Scotland put a walking tour at the top of your list.
+The Glasgow Gander currently offers a free walking tour that takes place Wednesday to Saturday (1030am and second tour on Thursdays, Saturdays and Sundays at 2 pm) and covers the city centre.

 Glasgow Central Tours

 9. Football lovers will enjoy a guided tour of Hampden Park, home of the Scottish National Football team.
-The tour includes admission to the museum and you will get to take a look at the player’s changing rooms, tunnel and underground roadway.
+The tour includes admission to the museum and you will get to take a look at the player’s changing rooms, tunnel, and underground roadway.
+Discover Scotland football.

 House for An Art Lover Glasgow